Which employers offer HR graduate training schemes?

 Does it matter which sector you choose?

 It’s clear from the list above that there are HR graduate schemes available in most industries.
 So, does it matter which one you get a job in?

 Well, first off, it’s important that you find a job you enjoy doing.
 That’s more likely to happen if you choose an employer and industry that you find interesting.

 Also, while HR graduate schemes usually cover similar ground, there may be slight differences between sectors, especially once the graduate scheme ends and you settle into a permanent role.
-For example, a global finance company will have very different employee and recruitment challenges to a not-for-profit organisation.
-For tech companies, recruitment and rewards are often priorities for the HR team in order to get and retain the best talent.
+For example, a global finance company will have very different employee and recruitment challenges from a not-for-profit organisation.
+For tech companies, recruitment and rewards are often priorities for the HR team so as to get and retain the best talent.
 If you work for a construction firm, health and safety will likely be a focus area.
 If trade unions are active in your chosen industry, a lot of time may be spent on employee relations.

 Start to think now about which aspects of HR interest you so that your career heads off in the right direction.